 Egyptians refer to Cairo as um al-dunya, or "mother of the world."
 From the Great Pyramids of Giza to the colossal Aswan High Dam, Egyptian monuments match the country's gargantuan reputation.
-Ancient Egypt was responsible for some of history's greatest monuments, many of which are still in existence today, such as the Giza Pyramid complex, the Sphinx, ancietn Memphsi, the toms in the Valley of the Kings, and temples of Abu Simbel.
+Ancient Egypt was responsible for some of history's greatest monuments, many of which are still in existence today, such as the Giza Pyramid complex, the Sphinx, ancient Memphis, the toms in the Valley of the Kings, and temples of Abu Simbel.
 Egypt has been ruled by various dynasties since its ancient fame, and one can find a unique combination of art and architecture that speaks to the presence of the Mamluks, Ottomans, French, and British in Cairo.
 Due to the growth of the historic Al Azhar University, Egypt has remained a hub for Islamic scholarship in the Arab world.
 In more recent history, Egypt has played a major role as mediator in the Israel-Palestine conflict, and was the second country to join the Arab Spring movements that spread across the region in 2011.
 As Egypt continues to change and grow, it remains a remarkable place to study abroad.
-Quite simply, very few students live and study in cities as politically important and historically signficant as Cairo.
+Quite simply, very few students live and study in cities as politically important and historically significant as Cairo.

-Culturally, Egypt has tremendous influence on literature, music, fiml and television in the Arab-speaking world.
+Culturally, Egypt has tremendous influence on literature, music, film and television in the Arab-speaking world.
 As a result of Egyptian dominance in Arab media, the Egyptian dialect, ammeya, is one of the most recognized and widely spoken in the Arab world.
 A city that never sleeps, Cairo is at once intoxicating and comfortably chaotic.
 Students in the Area & Arabic Language Studies Program have the opportunity to study political science, economics, religion, sociology and Arabic.
 In this program, students take relevant courses related to the Middle East, Modern Standard Arabic and Egyptian Arabic from leading Egyptian faculty.
-When not in the classroom, students gain practical experience with the ARabic language and explore the changing MIddle East through immersion in Egyptian culture.
+When not in the classroom, students gain practical experience with the Arabic language and explore the changing MIddle East through immersion in Egyptian culture.

 In addition to academics, student benefits from the following program components: